One of the most common questions I get asked by agents is how to get real estate leads from Facebook.

 The middle part of your funnel should focus on providing homeowners with the information they need to see how the process works and why you are the best agent to help them navigate the process successfully.

 Once the homeowner is convinced that you are the best qualified agent to help them, they enter the last stage of the funnel, conversion.

-At the bottom of the funnel, your ads should be designed to get the homeowner to take action – to either call or email you to schedule an appointment.
+At the bottom of the funnel, your ads should be designed to get the homeowner to take action, so you can get real estate leads by having the homeowner either call or email you to schedule an appointment.